 There are two important things to consider when looking for a place to escape to:

 1. That you can still social distance: meaning, you can cook in your own kitchen (not having to depend on restaurants or dining with others); you can be far enough away from others (i.e. a resort doesn’t work right now); you can be as remote as you want.

 2. That you feel confident in the sanitizing of the property between guests.

 So, in this series, we’ll bring you some locations that fit the bill for both of the above concerns and we’ll address those concerns.
 Our aim is to bring you a variety of choices spread around the Lone Star State.

-This quaint and rustic cabin amidst the trees sits on three lots in an area of Texas called Hidden Forest Lake (doesn’t it just sound perfect?), near the small town of Montgomery.
+This quaint and rustic cabin amidst the trees sits on three lots in an area of east Texas called Hidden Forest Lake (doesn’t it just sound perfect?), near the small town of Montgomery.
 The two-bedroom, two-bath A-frame cabin is surrounded by green grass, with large, shady trees and natural tree-lined borders to hide the neighbors’ homes.
 Best of all, for the anglers amongst us, the cabin sits across the street from Hidden Lake.
 (The non-swimming lake could also be called a pond!)

 The homey cabin is equipped with a full kitchen including a refrigerator, oven, microwave and small dishwasher.
 A table for six serves as a spot for all meals, unless you choose to retreat to the great outdoors, as we recommend if the weather permits, and eat on the outdoor table with a view of the lake.